-- x the first digit: - 1 presented to TSG for information; - 2 presented to TSG for approval; - 3 Indicates TSG approved document under change control. - y the second digit is incremented for all changes of substance, i.e. technical enhancements, corrections, updates, etc. - z the third digit is incremented when editorial only changes have been incorporated in the specification;
+- 6 indicates GSM Release 1997 of Phase 2+ - x the second digit is incremented for changes of substance, i.e. technical enhancements, corrections, updates, etc. - y the third digit is incremented when editorial only changes have been incorporated in the specification.